cognitive-robotics-course/cram_lynxmotion_al5d/README.md

 ## About the package

-This represents a set of packages created to control the [robot simulator of the Lunxmotion AL5D robot arm](https://github.com/CRAM-Team/lynxmotion_al5d_description) using the CRAM Programming Language (CPL).
+This represents a set of packages created to control the [robot simulator of the Lynxmotion AL5D robot arm](https://github.com/CRAM-Team/lynxmotion_al5d_description) using the CRAM Programming Language (CPL).
 It comprises three different packages namely:

 + **cram_lynxmotion_al5d_description**
     + [ ] not working